-Mills College is a private, nonprofit school in an urban setting in Oakland, California.
-Mills College was founded in 1852 and now enrolls around 961 students a year, including 609 undergrads.
-Mills College offers housing for students.
-The majority of students live on campus but first-year students are not required to live in the dorms.
+Mills College is a private, nonprofit school in the urban setting of Oakland, California.
+Mills College was founded in 1852 and the school presently has around 817 students per year, including 446 undergraduates.
+Mills College ensures housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
-Mills College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Mills College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Mills College has many options for athletes.
 See them all and learn more about life at Mills College on the Student Life page.

-Let's take a closer look at all of these areas to get a clearer sense of what Mills College offers and if it sounds like the right college for you.
+Let's take a look at these areas to get a better idea of what Mills College offers and if the college seems like a good fit for you.

-About 62% of students who start at Mills College return for their second year of college.
-Mills College's six-year graduation rate for undergrads is 64%.
+Approximately 62% of students who start at Mills College come back the next year.
+Mills College's six-year graduation rate for undergrads is 63%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.